 We favor the approach “Potentiating technology” (technology-enabled) capable of redefining learning opportunities rather than enclaving “technology-driven” technology.

 - In cycle 1, we made the choice to use digital sparingly (we follow Serge Tisseron's recommendations) because we favor fundamental learning at this point in the child's development.

-- From cycle 2, each class has the latest generation interactive screens to learn how to use technology within the framework of educational objectives (searching for, decoding and organizing information) and relational (learning to work in collaborative mode within the framework of 'a project pedagogy).
-Students also have an individual Microsoft 365 account provided by the school allowing them to use the Office suite as well as many other collaboration services.
+- From CE1, primary classes have a latest-generation interactive screen to learn how to handle technology in the context of educational objectives (searching for, decoding and organizing information) and relational (learning to work in collaborative mode in within the framework of a pedagogy of project).

-- In all cycles, we give a large place to project pedagogy and make children aware of agile approaches as well as design thinking.
-We associate as much as possible on certain projects with other classes of partner schools to work on projects with international collaboration.
+- In all cycles, we give a large place to project pedagogy and make children aware of agile approaches.